Skip to main content

 • Information on the number of students supported and the potential for academic credit.

-• Details on the alignment with UF Gulf Stream(s) and learning outcomes.
+• Details on the alignment with UF Gulf Stream(s) and learning outcomes

 Before You Submit: Attend our Info Session!

 Applicants are strongly encouraged to attend an info session that will outline best practices for designing a Gulf Scholars experiential learning opportunity.
-The workshop will take place on Thursday, April 24, 2025 from 10 to 11 a.m. in the Pugh Hall O’Neill Reading Room.
+The workshop will take place on Friday, September 26, 2025 from 12 p.m. to 1 p.m.. in the Pugh Hall O’Neill Reading Room.
 UF faculty and staff should plan to attend in person.
 Community partners who are not on the UF campus will be provided with a Zoom link by request.
-Learn more and register at the following link: UF Gulf Scholars Experiential Learning Faculty Info Session

 Application timeline

-April 24, 2025: Info session for interested applicants.
+September 26, 2025: Info session for interested applicants.

-May 4, 2025: Applications due
+October 12, 2025: Applications due

-May 12, 2025: Grant recipients selected and notified.
+October 20, 2025: Grant recipients selected and notified.

-By July 23, 2025: Select and notify students.
+By December 5, 2025: Select and notify students.

-Submit your application by 11:59 p.m. on Sunday, May 4, 2025.
+Submit your application by 11:59 p.m. on Sunday, October 12, 2025.
 Applications will be reviewed on a rolling basis.
-Recipients will be notified by May 12, 2025.
+Recipients will be notified by October 20, 2025.

 To Apply

-Submit your proposal at the following link by Sunday, May 4, 2025 at 11:59 p.m.: UF Gulf Scholars Experiential Learning Proposals
+Submit your proposal at the following link by Sunday, October 12 at 11:59 p.m.: UF Gulf Scholars Experiential Learning Proposals

 View the PDF of the full application.